zizisoft/gitlock/README.md

 Add a SHA-256 wrapper to increase the security of Git.
 It can also protect your copyright by adding timestamps from trusted Time Stamping Authority.

 In essence, it just adds tags.
 It doesn't modify your repo's internals, so it's safe - Your history and commit IDs will remain unchanged.
-It's compatible with every Git version, GitHub, and BitBucket.
+It's compatible with Git (1.8.3 or higher), GitHub, and BitBucket.
 For details see "architecture.md".

 Synopsis 1: